 “The overarching culture is the big idea of what you do or how you respond to problems.
 Ask yourself: What do we want to pass down to new employees?
-At Rockland Trust, we have an overarching relationship culture, meaning that relationships are at the center of what we do,” explained Michael.
+At Rockland Trust, we have an overarching relationship culture, meaning that relationships are at the center of what we do,” explained Colleen.
 “This overarching culture is different for each organization.
 For example, a manufacturer might value a culture of safety.
 Those in distribution would be well served to have a culture of quality, and those in IT might adopt a culture of knowledge sharing and transparency.
 The question is what do you value?”

 Who does your culture impact?

 PRO TIP: Every organization has a culture, whether it is intentionally created or unintentional.
-Michael strongly suggests sitting down and defining what you want the culture to be before it is defined for you.
+Colleen strongly suggests sitting down and defining what you want the culture to be before it is defined for you.

 How can I define and strengthen my company’s culture?

-Michael broke down the steps to creating a culture statement:
+Colleen broke down the steps to creating a culture statement:

 Article That May Interest You: The Abridged Guide to Writing a Business Plan

 Once you have your ideal culture defined, it's necessary to take stock of the current climate to determine where there may be inconsistencies.

 A useful exercise is to think about what would happen if you asked colleagues or customers about your organization's culture.
 It may also help take a look for cultural artifacts that help clue you into existing cultures.
 Are these consistent with what you outlined in your culture statement?